Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The price you’ll pay for this bond is based on underwriting consideration - specifically a review of your personal credit score.
-Qualified applicants could pay as low as $150 for their bond!
+Qualified applicants could pay as little as $300 for their bond!
 Don’t let less-than-stellar credit stop you from purchasing the bond you need!
 SuretyBonds.com offers an exclusive bad credit bonding program through which we approve 99% of applicants quickly, easily and accurately.
 Request your free bond quote now!

 Ready to get bonded?
 Call 1 (800) 308-4358 or click here to get started.
 We can typically provide your free, no-obligation bond quote within 1 business day!

 Why do I need this bond?

 By posting a California yacht and ship broker bond, principals (brokers) and their salespersons pledge to comply with Article 2 of Chapter 5 of Division 3 of the Harbors and Navigation Code.